Benbecula: Eviction

 In the early 19th century, the leader of Clan Ranald, Ranald George MacDonald, got into severe financial difficulties.
 The family trust forbade him from even visiting Benbecula.
 His difficulties were compounded by the enormous debts which had been amassed by his grandfather, in support of Jacobite armies.
-(Note: Although an act of attainder was passed against his grandfather, it had no consequences for him or his estates, due to accidentally referring to him as Donald rather than as Ranald, his actual name) In 1838, forced to sell his lands, Ranald sold them to Colonel John Gorden of Cluny.
+(Note: Although an act of attainder was passed against his grandfather, it had no consequences for him or his estates, due to accidentally referring to him as Donald rather than as Ranald, his actual name) In 1838, forced to sell his lands, Ranald sold them to Colonel John Gordon of Cluny.